RKSouth/responsive_portfolio/README.md

    If I were going to do this again, I would use CSS or a style tag to make a background inside of a container instead of using a card.

 * Sticky footer is see-through

 _Why?_

    I want my portfolio to have the feeling of airy breezy-ness.
 I want it to say, "this girl is classy, easy to work with and doesn't overdo it."
 I am from the school of design that says design should be felt, not seen.
 It shouldn't get in your way of the experience but enhance it.
 I want a sticky footer but I want one that is there without too much commotion so I did part with the asthetic a bit to do that and later I will probably go back in and make my navbar more "breezy" as well.

+   * Your Portfolio is just pictures of projects with no github links

+_Why?_

+   I have the preliminary git hub repos made for those projects and I would like to add them in.
+But I wasn't sure exactly what my readme should look and that is a project for my "extra projects" time.
+I also want to just get a better idea of what it would like when I do have projects in there.

 ## Usage
 ### How do you use this project?
 You may use it nearly anyway you see fit however, if you feel lost, scared and alone; I have some suggestions for you.